 When a new product is launched, buyers will start showing signs of engagement at different stages.
 Some will run to buy the product as soon as it becomes available, while some others will be the last to try the product.
 This trend is captured by the Product Diffusion Curve model which categorizes buyers on how quickly they engage with a new product.
 This categorization leads to a bell-shaped diffusion curve that is divided into five different product adoption groups.
+The product diffusion model should be part of your strategic analysis when planning new product launches.

 Innovators are the first group and represent the first 2.5% to engage with the product.
 Innovators are risk-takers that are willing to try out an unproven offering.
 They are usually well-informed and prepared.